-CORPORATE EMERGENCY MANAGEMENT PLAN (CANADA)
+CORPORATE EMERGENCY RESPONSE PLAN (CANADA)

-PEMBINA 24 HOUR EMERGENCY LINE 1-800-360-4706
+24-HR EMERGENCY RESPONSE LINE 1-800-360-4706

 Throughout this document, some details have been removed from the publicly posted version for the protection of private and/or confidential information.
-This may include names, phone numbers, addresses, locations of surface installments and information collected during consultation.
+This may include names, phone numbers, addresses, equipment details, locations of surface installments and information collected during consultation.